 The luxury resort is housed in a collection of thatched-roof bungalows on the Bora Bora lagoon, offering the perfect combination of comfort and spectacular views.
 The high-end but cozy bungalows have charming porches, relaxing lounge areas, and even private plunge pools.
 The luxury beachfront villas welcome guests with lush private gardens and outdoor pools.

 Other amenities you can enjoy at Four Seasons Resort Bora Bora are a Polynesian-style spa, a gym with regular yoga, a breathtaking infinity pool, and four outstanding Polynesian restaurants with open-air dining.

 The cost varies, depending on your stay and the type of accommodation you choose.
-If you prefer a one-bedroom beach-view overwater bungalow, you can pay from $ 1130 per night.
-Meanwhile, the average price per night for deluxe one-bedroom Otemanu overwater bungalow suite cost $ 4168.
+If you prefer a one-bedroom beach-view overwater bungalow, you can pay $ 1130 per night.
+Meanwhile, the average price per night for a deluxe one-bedroom Otemanu overwater bungalow suite cost $ 4168.
 Keep in mind that these are average prices per night before adding the resort taxes.

 Bora-Bora Pearl Beach Resort & Spa

 Overlooking the imposing Mount Otemanu, Bora-Bora Pearl Beach Resort & Spa is a posh, but laid-neck islet guests can access only by boat.
 It is the perfect choice for honeymooners or romantic couples who want to indulge in privacy and seclusion.

 Gorgeous bungalows, with relaxing terraces, and spectacular lagoon and mountain views will welcome you at Bora-Bora Pearl Beach Resort & Spa.
 For special pampering, opt for one of the beach suites, with gardens, open-air bathrooms, and pools or Jacuzzis.
 And, if you want the most romantic stay, go for the overwater options with glass floors and superb furniture.